Increase your Shopify sales with paid ads and polished content

 What you choose to do with the money is up to you!

 Is ClearCapital right for your business?

-While we’d love to simply say, “YES, YES, YES!”, there are a few companies who might not be well suited to take ClearCapital.
+While we’d love to simply say, “YES, YES, YES!”, there are a few companies that might not be well suited to take ClearCapital.

 ClearCapital is right for your business if:

 - You’re an e-commerce or subscription-based company